aws-samples/amazon-bedrock-vpc-endpoints/README.md

 ```

 Sample invoke - Refer to completion in the section below.
 User is prompted specify the location of configuration file and choice of model.
-For visibility and context, the tool lists the complete prompt sent to model (combining System prompt, prompt body, user input) and further generates the response from the model.
+For visibility and context, the tool lists the complete prompt sent to model (combining System prompt 'system.txt', prompt body 'prompt.txt', user input 'user-query.txt') and further generates the response from the model.
 ```text
 python3 invoke.py
 Please provide configuration file path including its name (if no path is provided it will look for config.properties in the same folder as main.py):